Soundproofing a semi-detached home is rarely as simple as just soundproofing your party walls.

 Granted getting your chimney stack removed will be expensive and messy so we understand if you don’t fancy, instead just make sure that you soundproof around the chimney stack.

-Window walls do not stand between you and your neighbour so it is common for these to not be considered in a semi-detached soundproofing project.
+Window walls do not stand between you and your neighbor so it is common for these to not be considered in a semi-detached soundproofing project.

 This is a mistake.